 We don’t want to remember him as someone who retired after years of trying in vain to hang on to a kid’s coat-tails, as the glory years slowly blur into memory, and in a year’s time it’ll be an entire decade since he last won a title.
 At the very least, he is still competitive, can still take the odd win (thereby keeping his legion of fans happy) and also still, when things are right, fight at or near the front.
 In many ways we’d love to see him take one more title so he can retire from MotoGP as champion, even if the odds of that actually happening are slim to none given all these feisty kids on equal, near equal or better machinery.
 Here’s hoping anyway, eh, Rossi’ites?!

 And lastly, Alex Rins – bloody good show finishing 4th and out-doing your team-mate – well done!

 MotoGP 2018 Testing starts tomorrow, Tuesday…

-Pics: Yamaha, Ducati, Suzuki, HondaEnjoy more Fast Bikes reading in the four-weekly magazine.
+Pics: Yamaha, Ducati, Suzuki, HondaEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.